solidi/writing/10-cq-personal-mastery-through-hobbies.md

 Hobbies are ***interdependent*** exercises of personal mastery and require communication with others to improve.
 My father told me a story about this key in the picture above.
 Back in the early 1970s, he worked at the Mobil Building in New York City for Rand McNally as a trip planner.

 Like most days, my father was at the desk, waiting for the next customer to draw out a road trip.
 An older gentleman walks in.
 One thing leads to another, and amateur radio is of topic.
 The gentleman is a high-level license holder.
 My father explained that he was having difficulty overcoming a crude requirement of the then license exam.
 The exam required a CW portion at a minimum word per minute.
 The gentleman gave him old Coast Guard audio tapes to help him practice.
-He, through his help, succeeded.
+Through the mentor's help, my father succeeded.

 > With QRP power and with 13 wpm (words per minute), DX an operator to QSO.

 The man in my father's story is called an "Elmer" in the hobby.
 In short, a ***mentor***.
-And hence, the cycle of personal mastery continues until a limit.
+And hence, the cycle of personal mastery continues until a limit is reached.
 The axioms continue are tweaked until there is a collective mastery.

 ![A high level visual of the ideation.](images/10-07.jpeg)

 Of course, other axioms are ***congruent*** with the primary adage.
 In the example, I've highlighted the primary driver of mastery.
-There are others to identify and explore.
+The process is drawn as a system diagram.

 ## 73!
 (Best Regards)